A sparse optimization approach to infinite infimal convolution regularization: A generalized conditional gradient method

 or if the newly inserted atom is already among the atoms composing $\mu^k$, i.e., $\mu^k_{N_k+1} \in \mathcal{A}^k$.

 \begin{rem} Note that the stopping criterion \eqref{eq:stopp} is met, in particular, if

 Therefore, for all the iterations $k \geq 1$ the algorithm is never inserting $0$, since in this case the algorithm would stop.
-However, it can happen that $\mu = 0$ is inserted in the first iteration, since the stopping criterion is not given for $k = 0$.
-It is possible to circumvent this issue in several ways.
-First, Theorem \ref{thm:extremal} states that $0 \notin \Ext(B)$ in case there exists $s\in S$ such that $0 \notin \Ext(B_s)$; if this happens, no workarounds are needed.
-Second, if we initialize Algorithm \ref{alg:liftedalgorithm} with the zero measure, then $p^0 = K_*f$ and thus, $0 \in \argmax_{\substack{\mu \in \Ext(B)}} \langle p^0,\mu \rangle$ implies that $0$ is a minimizer of \eqref{eq:classical} due to general optimality conditions derived, for example, in \cite[Proposition 2.3]{bredies2021linear} and the equivalence between \eqref{eq:dualmin} and \eqref{eq:originallinearization} \cite[Lemma 3.1]{bredies2021linear}.
-Third, it is possible to perform an additional weight optimization step for the initial measure $\mu^0 = \sum_{i=1}^{N_0} c^0_i \mu^0_i$, before the first insertion step; in this case the stopping criterion can be also given for the first iteration $k=0$ and the insertion of zero would cause the algorithm to stop. \end{rem}
+At $k = 0$, the stopping criterion is not given; however, by initializing Algorithm \ref{alg:liftedalgorithm} with the zero measure, one has that $p^0 = K_*f$ and thus, $0 \in \argmax_{\substack{\mu \in \Ext(B^\alpha)}} \langle p^0,\mu \rangle$ implies that $0$ is a minimizer of \eqref{eq:classical} due to general optimality conditions derived, for example, in \cite[Proposition 2.3]{bredies2021linear} and the equivalence between \eqref{eq:dualmin} and \eqref{eq:originallinearization} \cite[Lemma 3.1]{bredies2021linear}.
+If we initialize Algorithm \ref{alg:liftedalgorithm} with a general sparse measure $\mu^0 = \sum_{i=1}^{N_0} c^0_i \mu^0_i$ with weights $c^0_i$ that are optimal with respect to the weights optimization step, the stopping criterion can be also given for the first iteration $k=0$ and the insertion of zero would cause the algorithm to stop.
+Due to these considerations, from now on we will assume that $0$ is never inserted in the linear combination at any iteration. \end{rem}